kleinmann-orm/kleinmann-orm/examples/quart/README.rst

-Tortoise-ORM Quart example
+Kleinmann-ORM Quart example
 ==========================

-We have a lightweight integration util ``tortoise.contrib.quart`` which has a single function ``register_tortoise`` which sets up Tortoise-ORM on startup and cleans up on teardown.
+We have a lightweight integration util ``kleinmann.contrib.quart`` which has a single function ``register_kleinmann`` which sets up Kleinmann-ORM on startup and cleans up on teardown.

 Note that the modules path can not be ``__main__`` as that changes depending on the launch point.
 One wants to be able to launch a Quart service from the ASGI runner directly, so all paths need to be explicit.